steveculshaw/brindlewoodbay/README.md

 Meanwhile back at the pumping station ... <br>

-Winnie investigates, and Paul makes a move on her! ...*what happens in the pumping station, stays in the pumping station*
+Krystal investigates, and Paul makes a move on her! ...*what happens in the pumping station, stays in the pumping station*

 We all return to the bonfire site ... more people are arriving for the big fire.
 Janet Flock (owner Candlelight Booksellers), and Corinne Whately (a seeker, owner of a clothes store)